hudsonschmidt/HaptiBand/README.md

 This repository provides the source code for **HaptiBand**: a prototype framework for haptic headband feedback following a system of ESP32 microcontrollers utilizing the ESP-NOW protocol.

-Supported by: Cal Poly College of Engineering, Empower Club,
+Supported by: Cal Poly College of Engineering, EMPOWER, Pacific West Music of the Blind

 ## Group Members:
 - Emma Merriman
 - Clara Swanson
 - Hudson Schmidt
-- Chandni
+- Chandni Sharma
-- Pheobe
+- Pheobe Eplett
-- Amanda
+- Amanda Le
-- Cody